 Classification: Demonic deer.
 Location: Specifically Kurai.

 The false kirin is a subspecies of deer, not kirin, who have come to dwell in Kurai.
 They are dark pelted with very bright, warning markings, and their eyes are often oddly colored and mismatched.
-The most unique feature, however, is their antlers - two that, over time, twist upwards and around each other, forming a single antler.
-They have the same ability to speak and to ask nature to help them hide; their venison is highly sought after in Kurai, despite their active intelligence.
+Unlike true kirin, they do not have Kingdom-affiliated appearances.
+The most unique feature, however, is their antlers - two that, over time, twist upwards and around each other, forming a single antler that does not shed.

 Classification: carnivorous, avian deer.
 Location: abroad.

-First realized as a hybrid or mutant of skydeer, perytons are large, carnivorous deer with feathered wings and tails, as well as the hind legs of a bird of prey.
+First thought to be a hybrid or mutant of skydeer, due to their ability to fly, though this has since been disproven.
+Perytons are large, carnivorous deer with feathered wings and tails, as well as the hind legs of a bird of prey.
 A peryton may be found in any color, with a great variety of markings, as well as often brightly marked and boldly colored wings.
 All perytons have sharp teeth and feathered wings; males have antlers and females do not.
 Some may be born without forelegs, appearing more birdlike than deerlike, and others may be born with talons on the forelegs, or both, but this is rarely found.
 Feathers can be found anywhere across the entire body, and completely-feathered perytons are uncommon, but not rare.

 An individual peryton is generally very territorial, and will challenge any - herbivore or carnivore - who stray into their borders.
 However, they are much more docile if accepted into a small group, and are brave companions to any who can gain their trust.
 Perytons are proud and intelligent, both on their own and among others of their kind.
 Groups of perytons are called 'packs', and usually involve no more than four or five members.
 These packs operate much like wolves - they are led by a single leader or a mated pair, and the rest of the pack helps to hunt, raise fawns, and defend territory.